 I discovered this recipe while scanning an email from The Civilized Caveman.
 This was in his top ten Paleo Recipes for 2014.
-It will definitely be in my top ten for 2015.
+It continues to be in my top ten now, 10 years later.
 It may be #1.

 With the fresh lemon and honey glaze drizzled over the top, this pound cake is the best pound cake I have ever eaten.
 The Lemon zest in the glaze almost gives it a taste of nuts (although there are no nuts.)

 2 Cups Almond Flour (I like to use blanched finely ground Almond Flour, but this is just my preference.)

 2/3 C. Raw Honey, Melted

 1/2 C. + 3 TBLS Unsweetened Full-Fat Coconut Milk

 2 TBLS Pure Lemon Extract

 1 TBL Lemon Zest from organic lemon

 1 Vanilla Bean Pod (if you don’t have the Bean Pod, use pure vanilla extract).
 I discovered how good recipes are using the Bean Pod earlier this year.
 We happened to be at a store called Costco and there it was.